 UNFPA works with governments to implement comprehensive sexuality education, both in schools and outside of schools through community-based training and outreach.
 UNFPA also promotes policies for, and investment in, sexuality education programmes that meet internationally agreed upon standards.

-Comprehensive sexuality education is a rights-based and gender-transformative approach to sex ed, whether in school or outside of school.
+Comprehensive sexuality education is a rights-based and gender-transformative approach, whether in school or outside of school.
 It is most effective when comprehensive sexuality education is taught over several years by integrating age-appropriate information that accounts for the developing capacities of young people.

 Comprehensive sexuality education includes scientifically accurate information about human development, anatomy and reproductive health, as well as information about contraception, childbirth and sexually transmitted infections (STIs), including HIV.